Battle of Flores (1592): Aftermath

 English law at the time provided that a large share of the loot was owed to the sovereign.
 When Queen Elizabeth discovered the extent of the theft, she sent Raleigh to reclaim her money and punish the looters.
 He swore, "If I meet any of them coming up, if it be upon the wildest heath in all the way, I mean to strip them as naked as they were ever born, for Her Majesty has been robbed and that of the most rare things."
 By the time Raleigh had restored order, a cargo estimated at half a million pounds nearly, almost half the wealth of the English treasury at the time and perhaps the second-largest treasure ever after the Ransom of Atahualpa, had been reduced to £140,000.
 Still, ten freighters were needed to carry the treasure around the coast and up the River Thames to London.
 In all the expedition as a whole yielded Elizabeth a 20-fold return on her investment.

-Both Burrough and Clifford however were disappointed in what they were given and they and other investors contested their share.
+Both Burgh and Clifford however were disappointed in what they were given and they and other investors contested their share.
 Clifford received nothing, although as special compensation, the queen allotted him a sum in consideration of his money venture.
-For Burrough there was no compensation, and bitter quarrels continued, leading to a fatal duel two years later.
+For Burgh there was no compensation, and bitter quarrels continued, leading to a fatal duel two years later.